 The empty run-in period is that phase of installation after the initial installation adjustment activity when all guards and covers are placed into position and the unit is run without carrying product.
 The purpose is to allow a few hours of break-in to reveal whether further adjustments are required before putting the unit into service.
 Care must be taken that all personnel working nearby are instructed that the machine is operating and that safeguards be taken to prevent exposure to the machine through connecting chutes.
-Typically, the trained personnel keep the machine under observation.
-This period is when loose fasteners, overheating and unusual sounds are discovered.
-A valuable and early chance to correct problems before production start-up.
+Typically the machine is attended to periodically by trained personnell and it is in this period that loose fastners, overheating and unusual sounds are discovered, a valuable early chance to correct problems before production start-up.